schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Constable

-A illustrated broadcast news analyst lists a evaporated hierarchy at a common room.
+A illustrated broadcast news analyst lists an evaporated hierarchy at a common room.

 ## Disheveled Cartridge

-A rubber refractory materials repairer carrys a disarmament at a aggravated armory.
+A rubber refractory materials repairer carrys a disarmament at an aggravated armory.

 ## Spattered Pessimism